EGG,Oocyte Cryopreservation, Egg freezing Treatment at SWCIC

 Egg/Oocyte (Freezing) Cryopreservation

 Egg/ Oocyte Freezing has already registered its position in the front line of the global infertility treatment styles.
-We SWCIC- the best IVF center in Hyderabad India helps you in preserving your fertiliy for future through this.
+We SWCIC- the best IVF centre in Hyderabad India helps you in preserving your fertility for future through this.
 Go through the details below.

 What is Egg Freezing?

 Egg freezing is also known as oocyte cryopreservation.
 This egg freezing method is used to save woman ability to get pregnant in future.
 Eggs are collected from your ovaries and stored them in a lab.
 A frozen egg can be combined with sperm in a lab and is placed in woman’s uterus.
 The fertility doctor can help you to understand how this egg freezing works.